Disclosure: This content may contain affiliate links. Read my disclosure policy.

 - A time by which you’ll check in to let them know you’re safe

-Add this number to your phone as
+Add this official DEC number to your phone right now…

 Every single person on your hike should have this number in their phone.

-Next, Prepare to Wait
+Now, Prepare to Wait

 Scratch any idea about an exciting helicopter rescue.
-If something goes wrong and you have to put in a call, you’ll be waiting for hours — even as the sun sets and the temperature drops — while a team assembles at the trailhead and then hikes out to your location on foot.
+If something goes wrong, and you have to put in a call, you’ll be waiting for hours — even as the sun sets and the temperature drops — while a team assembles at the trailhead and then hikes out to your location on foot.
 It takes a while.

 If you’re lost, they’ll get you back to your car.
 If you’re hypothermic, they’ll warm you up and get you to the trailhead.
-If you’ve broken a leg, they’ll put you on a stretcher and haul your ass to a waiting ambulance.
-They do these awesome things every month.
+If you’ve broken a leg, they’ll stabilize your injury, put you on a stretcher, and haul your ass to a waiting ambulance.

 You don’t want to deal with any of this.

-But it’s a big advantage to have the right number when you need it.
+(But it’s a big advantage to have the right number when you need it.)

-What If Things Change?
 Cell Coverage in the Catskills

+What if things change?
 Maybe hiking a section of trail took longer than planned, or maybe the weather suddenly changed.
-Maybe you came to a ledge that’s a just a little out of your comfort zone and (very wisely) you decided to turn around.
+Maybe you came to a ledge that’s a just a little out of your comfort zone and, very wisely, you decided to turn around.

 You can never rely on having cell coverage.
 On the other hand, if you can walk, you can hike to signal.